aromanro/Scattering/README.md

 Scattering on a Lennard-Jones potential, cross-section computation.

-The description will be on: https://compphys.go.ro
+The description is on: https://compphys.go.ro/quantum-scattering/

-Until then, some short info:
+Some short info:
 The referred formulae are from the book
 "Computational Physics" by J M Thijssen,
 isbn: 9780521833462, https://doi.org/10.1017/CBO9781139171397,